Home > HVAC > Mini Split Installation: What You Need to Know

 Think of it as a partnership.
 The more your technician knows about your home and your goals, the better they can tailor a solution that fits your needs and budget.
 This initial conversation is the foundation for a successful installation.
 At QRC, we believe in transparent communication from the start, which is why we offer options like our Virtual Tele-Tech appointments to begin evaluating your needs.
 Being ready with key details about your home helps us provide the most accurate and helpful guidance, whether you need a system for your home or a larger commercial services solution.

-Your Room’s Measurements and Layout
+Be Ready with Your Room’s Measurements

 Before a contractor can recommend a system, they need to understand the space it will be heating and cooling.
 This isn’t just about square footage.
 Be ready to share the dimensions of each room, including ceiling height, the number and size of windows, and how much direct sunlight each room gets.
 This information helps the technician perform a “load calculation” to determine the right size unit (measured in BTUs) for your space.
 An undersized unit will struggle to keep up, while an oversized one will cycle on and off too frequently, wasting energy and failing to dehumidify properly.
 A professional evaluation is key to making sure the system is the right size and set up for top-notch performance.